Nix-Security-WG/nix-security-tracker/CONTRIBUTING.md

 manage migrate
 ```

-If you have SSH access to the staging environment, you can instead dump and restore a fresh dump:
+If you have SSH access to the staging environment, you can instead dump and restore the latest state directly:

 ```bash
 ssh sectracker.nixpkgs.lahfa.xyz "sudo -u postgres pg_dump --create web-security-tracker | zstd" | zstdcat | sed 's|web-security-tracker|nix-security-tracker|g' | pv | psql